Supervised Ministry

 Spiritual, personal and vocational formation through goal setting based on degree outcomes and in a context that considers the individual’s design for ministry and vocational direction.
 Participation in ministry in an approved vocational setting.
 Development of core capacities for spiritual leadership through action reflection.

-Prerequisites: SP 001, TL 001, SP 510.
+Prerequisites: SP 001, TL 002A, TL 002B, SP 540.
 Special Notes: Internship should be taken in the student's final year.
 Registration by permission of the Director of Supervised Ministry/Internship.
 Course credit is only granted for internship experiences that have received pre-approval from the Director of Supervised Ministry/Internship.
 400 hours are required between TL 568A and TL 568B.
 This course is intended for MA Ministry students.
 The corresponding MDiv internship course is TL 566A.

 Spiritual, personal and vocational formation through goal setting based on degree outcomes and in a context that considers the individual’s design for ministry and vocational direction.
 Participation in ministry in an approved vocational setting.
 Development of core capacities for spiritual leadership through action reflection.